Get a delicious spirit with just the right kick with our cherry moonshine recipe.

 The Best Equipment for the Job

-The Mist's plug and play design means this still does NOT use any water.
 That’s right.
 You don’t have to worry about hooking up water lines and running a pump to make moonshine.
 This little gem works on its own at just the press of a button.
 It is a great option for the cottage, boat, trailer or even the first time ‘shiner.